Information to help boaters on the River Wye

 Access downstream of Hay Bridge

-- the public right of navigation doesn’t give a right of access to the river bank downstream of Hay Bridge, except in an emergency
+- the public right of navigation doesn’t give a right of access to the river bank downstream of Hay Bridge, except in an emergency, or to prevent one

 - other than at accepted public sites, you should get permission from the owner of the riverbank before you launch or land your boat